Study speech-language pathology or audiology

 Updates for applicants

-The deadline to apply for our Fall 2017 enrolment is Monday, January 16, 2017 (January 15 falls on a Sunday).
+The deadline to apply for our Fall 2017 enrolment was Monday, January 16, 2017 (January 15 fell on a Sunday).
 Please review our notes for Updates for Applicants.